How to Plan a Day Trip from San Francisco to Muir Woods

 If you’re planning on leaving the main trail to explore the variety of Muir Woods trails I highly recommend wearing hiking boots instead of sneakers as you’ll be contending with multiple tree roots!
 In this case, I also suggest wearing sunscreen and packing a hat to protect your skin from the sun!

-If the forecast calls for rain, I love these Sorel rain boots.
+If the forecast calls for rain, Blundstones would be the perfect boot.
 They’re cute, waterproof, and suitable for longer, easy walks.

 If you’re planning a serious hike, I suggest these Keen hiking boots .
 They are what I wear rain or shine along with Darn Tough socks to prevent blisters.
 Also, bring a rain jacket and umbrella.